Château des Vieilles Vignes

 The vision is extremely important, as there is a long journey ahead with lots of gardening and demolition work to do before the renovations can even start.
 The vision encompasses creating a family home and thriving business made up of Gites, B&B rooms, as well as running and hosting wellbeing and

 leadership events.
-They have considered the possibility of running one or two weddings each year, but no decisions have yet been made.
-They’ll see!
-The plan is to open their doors to guests at some point in 2023 or possibly 2024, depending on the renovations.
+They have considered the possibility of running one or two weddings each year, but no decisions have yet been made but they now have a one-bedroom Gite available for rental so do enquire through their website!

 Tips for anyone thinking of buying a Château